Configure an mlmodel Detector or Classifier

 1. Train or upload an ML model

-You can add an existing model or train your own models for object detection and classification using data from the data management service.
+You can add an existing model or train your own models for object detection and classification using your data in the Viam Cloud.

 2. Deploy your ML model